jyoko/js-threads-canonical-reference/draft.md

 ## STATUS: DRAFT - INCOMPLETE

+### Credits

+This author wishes to personally thank everyone who ever heard a question in good faith and tried to help someone else understand.
+This document, which does not use the term again, would like to stipulate those people as "hackers."

+Thus far, no other party has made any specific request for any other specific credit to be added.
+TODO: in this draft or any future additions by at least one author

 ### Overview

 The purpose of this document is to attempt to give a canonical reference on the topic of threads in Javascript.